Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Measuring the Velocity Dispersion

-Several different photometric models are used to model the light profiles of the lens galaxies, but generally the lens galaxies are fitted using one or more elliptical \cite{Sersic1968} profiles or elliptical pseudo-Jaffe profiles where $R^2 \rightarrow x^2 + y^2/q^2$ for an elliptical coordinate with an axis ratio of $q\le1$ and a major axis effective radius of $R_e$.
-The \cite{Sersic1968} profiles include the exponential disk as $n=1$ and the \cite{deVaucouleurs1948} profile as $n=4$.
+For all profiles, an elliptical coordinate transformation can be applied as $R^2 \rightarrow x^2 + y^2/q^2$ with an axis ratio of $q\le1$ and a major axis effective radius of $R_e$.
+The \cite{Sersic1968} profiles include the exponential disk profile as $n=1$ and the \cite{deVaucouleurs1948} profile as $n=4$.
 The dimensionless quantity $b(n)$ is defined so that half the light lies inside the elliptical isophote with a major axis radius of $R_e$.
+The effective radius of the \cite{Hernquist1990} profile in units of the scale radius is $R_e \simeq 1.82 s$.
 There is no simple expression for the effective radius of the pseudo-Jaffe profile, but in the limit of no core radius ($s\rightarrow 0$) it is $R_e=3a/4$.

-The light profiles used for the time-delay lenses in \cite{TDCOSMO2025} are new fits with double S\'ersic profiles and report the major axis effective radii, $R_e$ and the axis ratio, $q$.
-In our following analyses we will use the intermediate axis radius, $R_e q^{1/2}$, (i.e., the geometric mean of the major and minor axes) since we assume circularized lenses.
+The light profiles used for the time-delay lenses in \cite{TDCOSMO2025} are new fits with a single S\'ersic profile for DES~J0408$-$5354, double S\'ersic profiles for HE~0435$-$1223, PG~1115$+$080, RX~J1131$-$1231, SDSS~J1206$+$4332, and WFI~2033$-$4723, a triple S\'ersic profile for WGD~2038$-$4008 and a Hernquist profile is used for B1608$+$656.\footnote{The light profile parameters for the lenses can be found in \url{https://github.com/TDCOSMO/TDCOSMO2025_public/blob/main/TDCOSMO_sample/tdcosmo_sample.yaml}} \cite{TDCOSMO2025} report the intermediate axis effective radii (the geometric mean of the major and minor axes) as $R_e$.
+In our following analyses we will use this intermediate axis radius.

 \cite{TDCOSMO2025} use the photometric fit to build the dynamical model.
 However, most of the previous models did not use the actual photometric model for their stellar dynamical calculations.
 Instead, they assume that the stellar density can be modeled by a spherical \cite{Hernquist1990} distribution